-- Use a hood or other containment device for procedures which may result in the generation of aerosols or vapors; trap released vapors to prevent their discharge with fume hood exhaust.
+- Use a hood or other containment device for procedures that may result in the generation of aerosols or vapors; trap released vapors to prevent their discharge with fume hood exhaust.

 Removal of Contaminated Waste

-- Follow the guidelines established in the Hazardous Material Management Guidelines and Instructions policies.
+- Follow the guidelines established in the Hazardous Chemical Waste Management Guidelines and Instructions policies.

-Follow decontamination procedures prior to leaving the designated area.
+Follow decontamination procedures before leaving the designated area.

-- On leaving the designated area, remove protective apparel (place it in an appropriate, labeled container) and thoroughly wash hands, forearms, face, and neck.
+- Upon leaving the designated area, remove protective apparel (place it in an appropriate, labeled container) and thoroughly wash hands, forearms, face, and neck.

 - Decontaminate vacuum pumps or other contaminated equipment, including glassware, before removing them from the designated area.
 Decontaminate the designated area before normal work is resumed.